Supernova production of axion-like particles coupling to electrons, reloaded: New constraints from supernovae

 \subsection{Positrons from $e^+ e^-$ decay}

 At relatively small couplings, most ALPs escape the progenitor.
 Therefore, the most stringent constraints arise from the secondary particles produced in their decays.
+In this section, we consider the positron population generated by ALPs decaying into $e^+e^-$ pairs after being produced in CCSNe.
+The resulting signal arises from the cumulative injection of positrons by all SNe occurring in the Galaxy over time.
 For these constraints, it suffices to use the time-integrated emissivity over the entire volume of the PNS, which we express as

 The ALPs that decay in electron pairs outside the progenitor, with a rest-frame decay rate